SystemBlad/RNDatetimePickerBug/README.md

 The error is presented because react-native-modal-datetime-picker is using "react-native-modal": "6.2.0".

 # To Reproduce
-Just download the repository and run npm install
+1 Clone the repository and run npm install
+2 Run the project react-native run-android
+3 Run npm install  --save react-native-modal-datetime-picker 3 Run npm install  --save react-native-modal
+4 Run again the project to see the error